This site is intended for US patients and caregivers.

 Not actual patient.

-Cisplatin is a powerful medicine used to treat many cancers in children.
-Over time, cisplatin builds up in the cochlea (cok-lee-ah).
+Cisplatin is a powerful medicine used to treat cancer.
+Over time, cisplatin builds up in the cochlea (cok-lee-ah), the spiral-shaped part of the inner ear.

 cisplatin, are at risk for permanent hearing loss